King's University College became a smoke-free campus as of July 1, 2019.

 - Institutions including Western became smoke free as of July 2019.

-For any concerns regarding the new smoke- and vape-free campus, please contact:
+For any concerns regarding the new smoke- and vape-free campus, contact

 Guidelines/restrictions governing cannabis consumption on campus